 A few years ago I had a mid-life crisis, and decided to learn how to ride.
-I came home from a lesson and admitted to my other half that I had accidentally bought a horse.
-It’s vey easy to do, I promise!
-Anyway, I was looking through a collection of my favourite books from when I was young and, even though I didn’t ride then, it turns out they all have a horse on the cover.
-I guess I was a pony-less pony-mad youngster.
+I’d ridden occasionally as a kid, and dreamt of having my own pony, but it never happened.
+So one day I came home and admitted to my other half that I’d “accidentally” bought a horse.
+It’s very easy to do, I promise!
+Anyway, I was looking through a collection of my favourite books from when I was young and, even though I didn’t ride regularly then, it turns out they all have a horse on the cover.
+I really was a pony-less pony-mad youngster.

 Anyway, I’m now enjoying catching up on all those missed years of Pony Club.
 So when I saw Tabby’s Big Year, I was first in the queue for a copy and begging for an interview!